matthewselby/beginner-javascript/module-01/notes.md

   age: '2';
 }

-const pizza;
+let pizza;

 // accessing a variable that does not exist console.log(hamburger);
 // returns error that the variable is not defined

-// accessing a variable that is not set console.log(pizza);
+// accessing a variable that has no value console.log(pizza);
 // returns undefined